 Attorney for Assault with Strangulation Arrests in Fort Worth, TX

 If you were arrested in the DFW area for an alleged domestic assault offense involving strangulation, it is in your best interest to not say anything to authorities until you have legal counsel.
 Contact Townsend, Gebhardt & Eppes, PLLC as soon as possible.

-Fort Worth criminal defense lawyers Andrea Townsend, Steven Gebhardt, and Brian Eppes represent clients accused of various types of family violence in Weatherford, Fort Worth, Cleburne, Arlington, or any one of a number of other communities in Tarrant County, Parker County, and Johnson County.
-You can have our attorneys review your case when you call 817-502-3600 today to have our lawyers provide a complete evaluation of your case during a free initial consultation.
+Fort Worth criminal defense lawyers Townsend, Gebhardt & Eppes, PLLC represent clients accused of various types of family violence in Weatherford, Fort Worth, Cleburne, Arlington, or any one of a number of other communities in Tarrant County, Parker County, and Johnson County.
+You can have our attorneys review your case Call (817) 502-3600 today to have our lawyers provide a complete evaluation of your case during a free initial consultation.

 Tarrant County Assault with Strangulation Information Center